wuba/react-native-echarts/docs/getting-started/write-a-adaptive-height-chart.md

 | ------------------------ | -------------------------------- |
 | ![ios](./ios_rotate.gif) | ![android](./android_rotate.gif) |

-If you want to use the react-native-skia，just replace the SvgChart with SkiaChart。
+If you want to use the react-native-svg，just replace the SkiaChart with SvgChart and use 'svg' as renderer.

 For more chart configuration, please refer to [echarts documentation](https://echarts.apache.org/en/option.html#title).